tartley/colorama/README.txt

 Some presumably valid ANSI sequences aren't recognised (see details below) but to my knowledge nobody has yet complained about this.
 Puzzling.

-See outstanding issues and wishlist at: http://code.google.com/p/colorama/issues/list
+See outstanding issues and wishlist, still on Google code for the time being: http://code.google.com/p/colorama/issues/list

 If anything doesn't work for you, or doesn't do what you expected or hoped for,